NatromeTex/JSsh/README.md

    ```
    Use `CTRL+D` to exit.

+## Updating
+After editing the code of the project, just run `update()` from the root of the project in JSsh and JSsh will handle the rest for you and jump into the new binary.<br>
+If there are any errors in the compilation, JSsh will print the debug stack and await edits.

 ## Development

 All code is present in `/src`, entry is in main.c <br>
 Built-ins like cat and echo live in utils.c or func.c. <br>
 Some base level access like read and write file need to be given to JS using C<br>
 Extend by adding more JS-callable functions in C, or by loading .js modules. <br>

+## Documentation
+Most OS primitive functions will be exposed to JS in C APIs, once enough syscalls are available in JS, command integration will move to pure JS.<br>
+Refer to `DOCS.md` for a comprehensive list on the supported functions.

 ## License